 Sondland also said he made a mistake in telling Ukrainian officials that a White House meeting was dependent on such an announcement.
 In fact, Sondland now understood, “everything” was dependent on the announcement.
 Sondland said Trump wanted Zelenskyy in a “public box.”
 (Taylor’s deposition)

 Taylor told Sondland this was wrong and asked him to “push back” against these improper requests.
 Sondland said he would try.
 (Taylor’s deposition)

 Sondland said by this time he presumed that the aid suspension was linked to the proposed anti-corruption statement.
 (Sondland’s disposition.)

 Sept 5: Taylor and two Senators, Johnson and Murphy, met with Zelenskyy in Kiev.
 Zelenskyy asked the Senators about the security assistance.
 Both Senators worried that if Zelenskyy was pulled into domestic politics, he risked losing bipartisan support in the US.
 (Taylor’s deposition)

 Sept.
-7: Taylor learned from Morrison that Trump told Sondland “that he was not asking for a quid pro quo” but Trump did insist that Zelensky go to a microphone and say he is opening investigations of Biden and 2016 election interference, and that Zelensky should do this himself.
-(Taylor’s deposition)
+7: Morrison testified that Trump told Sondland “that he was not asking for a quid pro quo” but Trump did insist that Zelensky go to a microphone and say he is opening investigations of Biden and 2016 election interference, and that Zelensky should do this himself.

-(Inserting this from the deposition because it illustrates Trump’s zany use of the term ‘quid pro quo,’ which he introduced himself into the discussion.)
+The testimony was remarkably consistent.
+This was how Taylor relayed the conversation with Morrison.
+(Notice also zany use of the term ‘quid pro quo,’ which he introduced himself into the discussion.):

 Sept.
 8: During a phone call between Sondland and Taylor, Sondland said he talked to the Ukrainians and they agreed to do a CNN interview.
 (Taylor’s deposition)